pbsinclair42/SDP-2016/Reports/User Guide.md

 ATWR
 ATDN

-Now exit screen (ctrl-a k) and reset your Arduino radio device to factory
+Now exit screen (use ctrl-a k) and reset your Arduino radio device to factory

 default:

-$ screen /dev/ttyACMX 115200 (where X is the port number for you Ardunio USB
-                              connection)
+"screen /dev/ttyACM0 115200" if your Ardunio USB connection is in the top left port and "screen /dev/ttyACM1 115200" if its in the right port.

 Enter command mode (+++ or ~~~) and execute the following commands: